BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Simulation Methodology and Configuration

-In our simulation setup, the \gls{drl} agent resides in a separate server and communicates with the radio network simulator via a ZeroMQ interface.
+In our simulation setup, the \gls{drl} agent is located in a separate server and interacts with the radio network simulator through a ZeroMQ interface.
 We ran the \gls{drl} agent on a server with Intel(R) Xeon(R) Gold 6132 CPU @ 2.60\,GHz, $8$ cores and $64$\,GB of RAM.
 In the exploration phase, we trained the \gls{drl} agent for $7\,000$ episodes of $50$-iteration length, and our simulation time differed depending on how long each iteration (i.e., $d_k^{\mathrm{AI}}(\cdot)$) took.
-Nevertheless, our \gls{sac}-based algorithm converged with significantly fewer iterations at around $150\,000$ iterations.
-The simulation parameters are given in \tablename\,\ref{tab:simSetup}.
+Nevertheless, our \gls{bsac}-CoEx converged with significantly fewer iterations at around $150\,000$ iterations. \tablename\,\ref{tab:simSetup} outlines the simulation parameters.

-In the following section, we run comprehensive simulations to study the impact of various design parameters including the distributed \gls{ai} and \gls{urllc} load, the number of selected \gls{ai} devices, and slicing the network resources between \gls{urllc} and distributed \gls{ai} services.
+In the following section, we run comprehensive simulations to analyze the impact of various design parameters, including distributed training load, \gls{urllc} traffic, the number of selected \gls{ai} devices, and how network resources are sliced between \gls{urllc} and distributed learning services.